 - The area where present-day Presidio sits is thought to have been farmed from as far back as 1500 B.C.

-- The anglo settlers of 1830 originally named the town Presidio del Norte.
+- The Anglo settlers of 1830 initially named the town Presidio del Norte.

 El Paso Texas

-At the very end of the western border of Texas and Mexico sits the city of El Paso.
+The city of El Paso sits at the very end of the western border of Texas and Mexico.
 It is El Paso County’s seat and the sixth-largest city in Texas.
-It sits across the Rio Grande from its Mexican sister city Ciudad Juarez in the state of Chihuahua.
+It sits across the Rio Grande from its Mexican sister city, Ciudad Juarez, in Chihuahua.

 Nearby are the Biggs Army Airfield, William Beaumont Army Medical Center, and Fort Bliss, making El Paso a major military center.
 It has several annual festivals, with the Amigo Airsho one of the top airshows in the U.S. El Paso hosts the Sun Bowl and is well-known for college football.